-In fulfilment of its mandate stated in Sections 3(d) and 3(h) of the Public Procurement Act, 2003 (Act 663) as amended, the Public Procurement Authority assessed the procurement activities undertaken in the year 2022 by Public Procurement Entities in Ghana.
+In fulfilment of its mandate stated in Sections 3(d) and 3(h) of the Public Procurement Act, 2003 (Act 663) as amended, the Public Procurement Authority assessed the procurement activities undertaken in 2023 by Public Procurement Entities in Ghana.

 The assessment of the procurement performance of the Entities was done using the Public Procurement Model of Excellence (PPME) tool.
-The PPME tool analysed data collected from seven hundred and eighty-seven (787) Entities using the Evaluation Grid and Contracts Data Sheet.
-Two reports - qualitative Performance Assessment System (PAS) Report and quantitative Performance Measurement Indicators (PMI) Report - were generated from the analysis of the data.
+The PPME Tool analysed data collected from seven hundred and eighty-seven (787) Entities using the Evaluation Grid and Contracts Data Sheets.
+Two reports, the qualitative Performance Assessment System (PAS) Report and the quantitative Performance Measurement Indicators (PMI) Report, were generated from the analysis of data.